Gradient-based Hyperparameter Optimization Over Long Horizons: Related Work

 \section{Related Work}

-There are many ways to perform hyperparameter optimization (HPO), including Bayesian optimization \cite{Snoek2015ScalableBayesianOptimizationDeepNets}, reinforcement learning \cite{Zoph2017NASwithRL}, evolutionary algorithms \cite{Jaderberg2017PopBasedTrainingNets} and gradient-based methods \cite{Bengio2000GradientBasedHyperparamOpt}.
-In this paper we focus our attention on the latter, but a comparison of HPO methods can be found in \cite{Feurer2019HyperparamOptBookChapter}.
-We note that the field of meta-learning has come to include various forms of gradient-based HPO \cite{Liu2019DARTS, Antoniou2018MAML++}, many examples of which are discussed in this survey \cite{Hospedales2020MetaLearningSurvey}.
-However, hyperparameters in the meta-learning literature are typically learned in the few-shot regime where horizons are conveniently short, while in this work we focus on long horizons.
+There are many ways to perform hyperparameter optimization (HPO) \cite{Feurer2019HyperparamOptBookChapter}, including Bayesian optimization (BO) \cite{Snoek2015ScalableBayesianOptimizationDeepNets}, reinforcement learning \cite{Zoph2017NASwithRL}, evolutionary algorithms \cite{Jaderberg2017PopBasedTrainingNets} and gradient-based methods \cite{Bengio2000GradientBasedHyperparamOpt}.
+The state-of-the-art in HPO depends on the problem setting, but black-box methods like Hyperband (HB) \cite{Li2017Hyperband}, and its combination with BO into a method called BOHB \cite{Falkner2018BOHB} have been the most popular.
+Modern work in meta-learning deals with various forms of gradient-based HPO \cite{Hospedales2020MetaLearningSurvey}, but usually focuses on the few-shot regime \cite{Finn2017MAML} where horizons are conveniently short ($\sim 10$ steps) while we focus on long horizons ($\sim 10^4$ steps).